thiagorlopes/keep/README.md

 For hands-on, ad-hoc analysis, you can use the provided JupyterLab environment to write your own SQL queries against the generated data.
 *   **Link:** [http://localhost:8888](http://localhost:8888)

-**Example:** To query the final daily metrics table, you can access the notebook [analytics/analytics_development.ipynb](http://localhost:8888/lab/tree/analytics/analytics_development.ipynb), run the first cell and use the following command in a new cell:
+**Example:** To query the final daily metrics table, you can access the notebook [analytics/analytics_development.ipynb](http://localhost:8888/lab/tree/analytics/analytics_development.ipynb).
+You should always run the first cell, which defines the method `run_query`.
+After that, you can query data from the dbt model in the following manner:

 ```python
 result_dataframe = run_query("SELECT * FROM main.fct_daily_transactions_by_customer")
 result_dataframe.head()
 ```

+Remember that, in dbt, you reference an input model as {{ ref('model_name') }}, while, in the notebook, you should use main.model_name.

 ### List of Resources
 *   **Mock API Interface:** [http://localhost:5000](http://localhost:5000)